deckhouse/virtualization/docs/USER_GUIDE.md

 ```

 If the `.spec.persistentVolumeClaim.storageClassName` parameter is not specified, the default `StorageClass` at the cluster level will be used, or for images if specified in [module settings](./admin_guide.html#storage-class-settings-for-images).

+How to create an image and store it in PVC in the web interface:

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "Disk Images" section.
+- Click "Create Image".
+- Select "Upload data via link (HTTP)" from the list.
+- In the form that opens, enter the image name in the "mage name" field.
+- In the "Storage" field, select `PersistentVolumeClaim`.
+- In the "Storage class" field, you can select StorageClass or leave the default selection.
+- In the URL field, specify the link to the image.
+- Click the Create button.
+- The image status is displayed at the top left, under the image name.

 ### Creating an image from Container Registry